machal/cssmine-content/content/transformations-2.md

 – <cite>Andy Clarke in [I don’t care about Responsive Web Design](https://stuffandnonsense.co.uk/blog/about/i_dont_care_about_responsive_web_design)</cite>

-You can face the advent of mobile phone by creating a special mobile web site - the "m dot" version with separate style templates.
+You can face the advent of mobile phone by creating a special mobile web site - the “m dot” version with separate style templates.
 However, many of us have already found out this approach presents a longterm disadvantage both for the user and for the web site operator as well.

 Therefore, I dare to say that sooner or later we will all end up creating one web site version - a responsive web site.
-The "responsive" attribute will then eventually lose its meaning.
+The “responsive” attribute will then eventually lose its meaning.

-Taken from a certain point of view, the "responsive" term is just an indication of a temporary web design phase.
+Taken from a certain point of view, the “responsive” term is just an indication of a temporary web design phase.

 At first sight, Media Queries are the only thing that help us tackle CSS3